Keeping talent in Nottingham

 Grads 4 Nottm

 Businesses submit real-life challenges to our students or graduates, who will then solve them.
 Challenges are advertised anonymously, taking away any brand bias and putting all employers on an even playing field.
 Students and graduates then pick challenges that are best suited to their skills.
-The event takes place annually in June.

 The initiative aims to: